macchina/docs/pb_adapter/README.md

 Next, we set up the CAN interface and turn it on.
 Note that we are setting rate at 500Kb/s here.
 Your car might be a different BAUD rate.

 ```
-ip link set can0 type can bitrate 500000 listen-only on
+sudo ip link set can0 type can bitrate 500000 listen-only on

-ifconfig can0 up
+sudo ifconfig can0 up
 ```

 To see actual data, we need to do 2 things: 1.
 Plug M2/PocketBeagle into your car or an emulator (No need for hub, and WIFI dongle anymore - those can be unplugged) and 2. enter this command to print output to terminal screen: